Merkoba/Meltdown/README.md

 They turn red when they reached a threshold, which can be configured.

-By default the system frame will be hidden when not in use.
+By default, the system frame will only be shown if a local model is loaded.
-It appears when it's used and disappears when suspended.

 To disable this behavior you can use `--no-system-auto-hide`.